-- Fatal Flaw: For the Terrence Hardiman incarnation especially it's arrogance, he laughs off the idea that the Sicari could actually harm him, his negligent attitude towards his own security leads to him having to regenerate.
+- Fatal Flaw: For the Terrence Hardiman incarnation especially it's arrogance; he laughs off the idea that the Sicari could actually harm him, and his negligent attitude towards his own security leads to him having to regenerate.

 - Fate Worse than Death: Inflicted one upon those that would eventually become known as "the Divergent".
 Also suffers one himself, forced to re-enact "Scherzo" without end... with Kro'ka as company, as opposed to Charley, which must rub salt in the wound a touch.
 Though, seeing how he appears in the revived series, he does manage to escape at some point.

 - Foreshadowing: Between "Neverland" and "Zagreus", the episode "Omega" showed us the sheer extent of Rassilon's political manipulation tricks.

 - The Ghost: In "Day of the Master", he gets mentioned in the first part, and his goon squad help cause part of the plot, but he never puts in an appearance.

 - It's All About Me: In case naming literally everything after himself wasn't something of a hint, during "Day of the Master" the Eighth Doctor tells Artron that Rassilon would never stand for the idea of anyone else having a path to immortality, even if they weren't going to use it.

 - Laughing Mad: Descends into this when the Sicari mortally would him.
 He's positively gleeful with excitement at the prospect of regenerating, reminiscing how such assassinations used to be the norm in his day and he's missed the excitement of it all.
 Romana points out he's clearly insane.